UmerHA/UmerHA.github.io/_essays/2024-06-14-euacc-meetup-planning.md

 title:  Making an eu/acc meetup most useful
 ---

-<em>This is my thinking about how to make eu/acc meetup in Cologne most useful.
-It's indended to be consice & actionable; and **not** marketing speak.
+<em>This is my thinking about how to make the eu/acc meetup in Cologne most useful.
+It's intended to be concise & actionable; and **not** marketing speak.
 For an intro to eu/acc see https://eu-acc.com/</em>

 I'm organizing a meetup for eu/acc.
 How can I make it most useful?